-Underneath the respective postsecondary institutions, you entered in VMCAS, you are asked if you earned a degree or expect to earn a degree from the institutions listed.
+- Underneath the respective postsecondary institutions, you entered in VMCAS, you are asked if you earned a degree or expect to earn a degree from the institutions listed.
 To add a degree, select Yes.
 Degrees are listed alphabetically.
 If your degree is not listed, you may select Other Bachelor's, Other Doctoral, Other Doctorate, or Other Master's.
 Then, enter the month and year when you earned the degree or expect to earn the degree.
-Click Add another Degree to add additional degrees for this same college or university.
+Click Add another Degree to add additional degrees for this same college or university. - Majors - To enter declared majors, select your Major under the appropriate school(s).
+Majors are listed alphabetically.
+If yours is not listed, you may select Other. - If you were a double major check the box "Check if you were a double major" and select your second major. - Minors - To enter a declared minor, select Add Minor under the appropriate school(s).
+Minors are listed alphabetically.
+If yours is not listed, you may select Other Minor.